 Weather station 2.5 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Coyote Rocks:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Coyote Rocks:

 Featured Route For Coyote Rocks